High Contrast Mode:

 Different Book Binding Types placed in a stack

 It's no secret that a book's binding is what defines it as a book.
 Until the binding process takes place, there is no book…there is only a set of loose sheets.
-The binding is what secures the pages and cover together to create a conveniently-sized and logically-arranged document, which we've all come to know as a book.
+The binding is what secures the pages and cover together to create a conveniently sized and logically arranged document, which we've all come to know as a book.

 Within the world of printed books, there are many different types of book binding.
 Some binding methods, like casebound or hardcover binding, can be quite expensive.
 So it is not uncommon for these binding styles to exceed the dollar amount many people have budgeted for their book project.